SuleyNL/AI-Text-Classification-App/README.md

 - `/categories/<string:person_id>`: GET
 - `/categories/<int:person_id>/<int:category_id>`: GET

-For detailed API documentation, please refer to the inline comments in `app.py`.
+For detailed API documentation, please refer to the docstring documentation in [`app.py`](src/backend/app.py).

 ## Contributing
 We welcome contributions to expand and improve this project.
 Here are some areas where you can contribute:

 1. Implementing new AI solutions